taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

 1. **Cheaper Proofs over Faster Proofs**: While ideally, proofs should be both cost-efficient and fast, cheaper proofs should be prioritized if two proofs result in the same time delay.
 In the case of time delays within a specific upper limit, say, one hour, the less expensive proof should also be prioritized.
 This approach encourages provers to optimize for cost over speed, thus reducing our L2 transaction costs.

-1. **Prover Redundancy/Decentralization**: The system should incentivize multiple provers to remain active for block verification, rather than leading to a single prover verifying all blocks which could potentially cause unexpectedly high withdrawal times.
+1. **Prover Redundancy/Decentralization**: The system should incentivize multiple provers to remain active for block verification, rather than leading to a single prover verifying all blocks which could potentially cause users' transactions to be censored.

 1. **No Built-In PoS Reward**: To prevent being classified as a security, our tokenomics design should not offer tokens to stakers as rewards.
 A prover may establish a staking-based reward system allowing token holders to delegate their power, but this should not be considered as part of our tokenomics.